hedysnike/Audio-Player/README.md

 Full-Stack Audio Player App built with S3 / Prisma / Next.js

+With builtIn Youtube Converter

-With builTin Youtube Download which uploads Youtube Link to S3 at highest Quality
+which uploads Youtube Link file in Highest Quality Audio Format to S3 bucket

 Link To the site https://audiov2.vercel.app/